-Even though you are not required to turn over the car, you should follow any instructions given to you by the police.
+Even though you are not required to turn over the car, follow any instructions given by the police.
 Again, this is a car.
-There is no reason to get hurt or arrested, injured or shot over a vehicle.
+There is no reason to get arrested, injured or shot over a vehicle.

 Ask for Your Personal Items

-Last, if the police have not stopped the repossession, ask for your personal belongings from the vehicle.
-Many times, people have difficulty in retrieving their personal belongings after a repossession.
-In some instances, the repo agents claim there was nothing in the vehicle, and in other instances they may demand that the consumer sign a release of liability before receiving their belongings.
-You can avoid either of these problems by demanding that you be allowed to clear out the car before the repossession agent takes it.
-If they refuse to allow this – and your camera should still be rolling to capture this – make sure that you list off the things that you want to retrieve from the vehicle, and let them know you expect these to be returned.
-That way, you will have made a record of the fact that they’ve taken these items and expect they will be promptly returned.
+Last, if the police have not stopped the repossession, ask for your personal property from the vehicle.
+It might not be easy.
+The repo agents might claim there was nothing in the vehicle, or demand that you sign a release of liability first.
+You can avoid these problems by demanding that you be allowed to clear out the car before the repossession agent takes it.
+If they refuse – and your camera should still be rolling to capture this – make sure that you list off the things that you want to retrieve from the vehicle, and let them know you expect these to be returned.
+That way, you will have recorded the fact that they’ve taken your personal property and that you expect those items will be promptly returned.